flokoe/bash-hackers-wiki/docs/scripting/newbie_traps.md

 As noted above, when you want to **expand** a variable i.e. \"get the content\", the variable name needs to be prefixed with a dollar-sign.
-But, since Bash knows various ways to quote and does word-splitting, the result isn\'t always the same.
+But, since Bash knows various ways to quote and does word-splitting, the result isn't always the same.

 Let's define an example variable containing text with spaces: